rspockframework/rspock/README.md

 A few notes:

-* Comparison with test_index is not transformed to assertions in Then and Expect Code Blocks
+* Comparison with `test_index` is not transformed to assertions in Then and Expect Code Blocks
-* test_index is 0-based
+* `test_index` is zero-based, meaning the index of the first test case is `0`

 ## More info